zeromq/netmq/docs/introduction.md

 Have one NetMQContext ONLY.
 This will be used to created ALL sockets within the process.

-Sending and Receiving
+Sending and receiving
 =====

 Since NetMQ is all about the sockets, it is only natural that one would expect to able to send/receive.
 Since this is such a common are of NetMQ, there is a dedicated documentation page for that which you can find here : [Receiving and Sending] (https://github.com/zeromq/netmq/blob/master/docs/receiving-sending.md)

-First Example
+First example
 =====
 So let's start with some code, the Hello world example of course.